luxuryraj/demo_repo/README.md

 # Example repository
-This is sample repo, Hello world !
+This is sample,  Hello world !

+This is second chang